kate-orlova/sitecore-forms/README.md

 3.	**Email**.
 This is an optional property, so capture it wisely if only you plan any email comms in future, for example, when a user is subscribing to a newsletter.
 Use an _Email_ field with _“email”_ name.

 ### Webhook
-Use the Guest REST API https://api-engage-eu.sitecorecloud.io/v2.1/guests with the basic authentication:
+Create a webhook using the Guest REST API https://api-engage-eu.sitecorecloud.io/v2.1/guests with the basic authentication as a destination for your form submissions:

 ![Sitecore CDP webhook configuration](/assets/CDP-webhook-configuration.jpg)

+For credentials use your **CDP Client Key** as a _username_ and your **CDP API Token** as a _password_, both values can be found in the _Management -> API Access_ section of your CDP app.